statsig-io/docs/docs/pulse/read-pulse.md

 <img width="1205" alt="Screen Shot 2023-06-19 at 3 29 13 PM" src="https://github.com/statsig-io/docs/assets/101903926/c148deb6-b20d-4f36-af1a-83836d23371b"/>

-Given data during before the first daily Pulse run of an experiment is designed for diagnostic, not decision-making purposes, you will notice a few key differences between this Pulse view and the daily Pulse results that will start showing after daily runs have initiated:
+Given data during this early post-experiment start window is designed for diagnostic, not decision-making purposes, you will notice a few key differences between this Pulse view and the Pulse results that will start showing after daily runs have initiated:

 - Metric lifts do not have confidence intervals
 - No time-series view of metric trends